Ford F-Series: Twelfth generation (2009–2014)

-The 12th-generation F-150 was introduced for the 2009 model year as an update of the Ford full-sized truck platform.
-Similar to its predecessor, these trucks are distinguished by their Super Duty-style grilles and Edge-style headlights; standard-cab models again have two doors instead of four.
-The Flareside bed was continued until 2010, dropped along with the manual gearbox; outside of Mexico, the Lincoln Mark LT was replaced by the F-150 Platinum.
-A new model for 2010 included the SVT Raptor, a dedicated off-road pickup.
+The twelfth-generation F-150 was introduced for the 2009 model year as an update of the Ford full-size truck platform.
+Similar to its predecessor, these trucks are distinguished by their Super Duty–style grilles (adding a third horizontal bar) and Edge/Expedition-style headlights.
+Regular Cab models now have two doors again instead of four from the last generation.
+The manual transmission was dropped for the first time, and the Flareside bed was continued until the end of 2009 (thus making it the very last factory stepside-style pickup truck to date).
+Outside of Mexico, the Lincoln Mark LT was replaced by the F-150 Platinum.
+A new model for 2010 included the SVT Raptor, a dedicated off-road model.
+Initially only available in a SuperCab configuration, a SuperCrew was added for 2011.

-In 2010, Ford shifted its electronics from a general electric module base to the computerized and programmable body control module, allowing for fewer parts differences and programmable upgrade options from the dealer or factory.
-In 2011, Ford reintroduced the 5.0 in the F-Series with its new 5.0 Coyote dual overhead cam TiVVT engine with 360 hp.
+For the 2011 model year, Ford shifted its electronics from a general electric module base to the computerized and programmable body control module, allowing for fewer parts differences and programmable upgrade options from the dealer or factory.

 As part of a major focus on fuel economy, the entire engine lineup for the F-150 was updated for the 2011 model year.
-Along with the new V8 engine, the F-150 gained a new 3.7 L base V6 engine, and a powerful twin-turbocharged 3.5 L V6, dubbed EcoBoost by Ford.
-An automatic transmission became the only version.
+Ford reintroduced the 5.0L V8 in the F-Series with its new Coyote dual overhead cam TiVVT engine producing up to 360 hp.
+The F-150 also gained a new 3.7L base V6 engine, and a powerful twin-turbocharged 3.5L V6, dubbed EcoBoost.
+A six-speed automatic transmission became the only version.
 Other modifications include the addition of a Nexteer Automotive electric power steering system on most models.

 A recent study conducted by iSeeCars.com and published on the Ford Motor Company website listed the Ford F-250 Super Duty as the longest-lasting vehicle and Expedition, Explorer, and F-150 among the top-20 longest-lasting vehicles.